chandra-chud/CanvasGame/README.md

 # How to run

-Clone the repo and open the index.html in your browser to run and the game will start
+Clone the repo and open the index.html in your browser to run and the game will start.
+You have to keep shooting the balls and avoid them from falling on the cannon